History of the Carrot

 A further very early manuscript clearly shows an orange root, from Germany.
 Adam Lonitzer a German botanist, noted for his 1577 revised version of Eucharius Rösslin’s herbal, wrote Kreuterbuch including - "Pastenachen Mören Pastinaca sativa, & sylvestris".
 Photo, compliments of the Smithsonian Digital Collection of Early manuscripts. click on picture for full page.

-Carrot was first generally cultivated in England in the reign of Queen Elizabeth 1 (1533-1603), being introduced by the Flemings, who took refuge from the persecutions of Philip II of Spain, and who, finding the soil about Sandwich peculiarly favourable for it, grew it there largely.
+First cultivation in England - Carrot was first generally cultivated in England in the reign of Queen Elizabeth 1 (1533-1603), being introduced by the Flemings, who took refuge from the persecutions of Philip II of Spain, and who, finding the soil about Sandwich peculiarly favourable for it, grew it there largely.
 The vegetable was a firm favourite of Queen Elizabeth 1 of England.
 It seems royalty really got the ball rolling when a deputy to the English court presented Queen Elizabeth I with a tub of butter and a wreath of tender carrots emblazoned with diamonds.
 Lore has it that she removed the diamonds and sent the carrots and butter to the kitchen.
 They returned as the classic side dish: buttered carrots.

 Carrots were slowly accepted for culinary usage during Elizabethan times.
 The yellow varieties were more popular as the purple strains turned brown and mushy when cooked.